Merced Dog Bite Lawyer

 - About 75 percent of dog bites affect extremities such as arms, legs, hands, and feet.

 Anybody can potentially be attacked by a dog.
-However, children are especially vulnerable and often receive very serious injuries during dog attacks.
-The CDC reports that more than 80 percent of people treated in emergency rooms for dog bite injuries are children under the age of 15.
-The CDC also reports that around half of children younger than 12 years old have been bitten by a dog and that unsupervised infants are around 300 times more likely to be fatally hurt in a dog bite incident than an adult.
+However, children are especially vulnerable and often receive serious injuries during dog attacks.
+The CDC reports that over 80 percent of people treated in emergency rooms for dog bite injuries are children under 15.
+The CDC also reports that around half of children younger than 12 have been bitten by a dog, and unsupervised infants are around 300 times more likely to be fatally hurt in a dog bite incident than an adult.

-While every dog, no matter how well-trained and friendly, can bite, some breeds are generally considered to be more dangerous than others.
-I’ve had the pleasure of meeting many dogs included on the list of dangerous breeds and can say that these dogs are often incredibly friendly and would most likely never become aggressive.
-However, through over three decades of representing people in California dog bite cases, I have seen many cases of dogs from dangerous breeds biting with hardly any warning.
-While you should keep in mind that all dogs are potentially dangerous, it’s also important to know which breeds most often cause injuries.
+While every dog can bite, no matter how well-trained and friendly, some breeds are considered more dangerous than others.
+We’ve had the pleasure of meeting many dogs on the list of dangerous breeds and can say that these dogs are often friendly and would most likely never become aggressive.
+However, after over three decades of representing people in California dog bite cases, we have seen many dogs from dangerous breeds biting with hardly any warning.
+While you should remember that all dogs are potentially dangerous, knowing which breeds most often cause injuries is essential.